OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 * [Two Simple Rules for HTTP Caching](https://blog.httpwatch.com/2007/12/10/two-simple-rules-for-http-caching/) - need HTML to always load so can determine other resources
 * [Strategies for Cache-Busting CSS](https://css-tricks.com/strategies-for-cache-busting-css/) - can also be applied to files other than CSS

+### Cache-Control Headers/Expires Headers (Meta Tags) ###
+Cache-Control was introduced in HTTP 1.1 whereas Expires header has introduced in HTTP 1.0.
+So we must use both of them for better support of clients.

+#### Cacheability: ####
+* **public** - Indicates that the response may be cached by any cache.
+Gives a greater performance gain and a much greater scalability gain.
+Client may receive cached copies, never having obtained the oirignal directly from the server.
+* **private** - Indicates that the response is intended for a single user (the client that the IP was created for) and must not be stored by a shared (proxy server) cache.
+Generally this applies to a cache maintained by that client itself.
+* **no-cache** - Forces caches to submit the request to the origin server for validation before releasing a cached copy.
+* **only-if-cached** - Indicates to not retrieve new data.
+This being the case, the server wishes the client to obtain a response only once and then cache.
+From this moment the client should keep releasing a cached copy and avoid contacting the origin-server to see if a newer copy exists.

+#### Expiration: ####
+* **max-age=&lt;seconds&gt;** - Specifies the maximum amount of time a resource will be considered fresh.
+Contrary to `Expires`, this directive is relative to the time of the request.
+* **s-maxage=&lt;seconds&gt;** - Overrides `max-age` or the `Expires` header, but it only applites to shared caches (e.g. proxies) and is ingored by a private cache.
+* **max-stale[=&lt;seconds&gt;]** - Indicates the client is willing to accept a response that has exceeded its expiration time.
+Optionally, you can assign a value in seconds, indidcating the response must not be expired by.

 ### Unique Resource Name ###